udipbohara/Gov-cuomo/README.md

 Overview
 --------

-In this project, I analyzed tweets that mentioned 'cuomo' over the months of the pandemic to see the response towards him.
+In this project, I analyzed tweets that mentioned 'cuomo' over the months of the pandemic to analyze the sentiments towards Governor Andrew Cuomo.
 I used pre-trained library flair to get sentiments of all the tweets and visualized it.

 The first case of COVID-19 in the U.S. state of New York during the pandemic was confirmed on March 1, 2020.
 I have used the tweets from 02/15/2020 to 05/18/2020 to run sentiment analysis on it.